 In this guide

-Key takeaway: DeFi prediction markets eliminate reliance on centralised intermediaries by leveraging smart contracts for both settlement and liquidity provision.
-Polymarket dominates in trading volume, whilst newer entrants such as Azuro and SX Network introduce novel approaches to oracle mechanisms and liquidity provisioning.
+Key takeaway: Smart contracts and blockchain technology eliminate intermediaries in prediction markets by automating settlement and managing liquidity pools.
+Polymarket commands the largest trading volume, whilst newer entrants such as Azuro and SX Network introduce novel approaches to oracle mechanisms and liquidity provision.

 What Makes a Prediction Market "DeFi"?

-A genuinely decentralised prediction market exhibits the following attributes:
+A genuinely decentralised prediction market exhibits these core attributes:

-- Non-custodial — capital remains under your control in your wallet until a trade is executed with another participant
+- Non-custodial — capital remains under your control in your personal wallet until a trade is executed

-- Permissionless market creation — any user may launch a new market (on fully decentralised platforms)
+- Permissionless market creation — participants may launch novel markets without approval (on fully decentralised systems)

-- Decentralised oracle — outcome verification relies on a distributed consensus mechanism (UMA, Chainlink, etc.)
+- Decentralized oracle — outcome verification relies on distributed consensus mechanisms (UMA, Chainlink, etc.)

 Major DeFi Prediction Platforms in 2026